SEO VS GOOGLE ADS | RANDBURG | SANDTON | JHB

 Google Ads’ new focus is on device bidding.
 What does this mean?
 Google has now allowed bids on desktop, mobile, and tablets to be both distinct and dependent upon another.
 Now you have the ability to segment a proper budget for each device your ad campaign runs on or can bundle it all together, allowing you to have free range on how you spend your money.

 To get the most out of your budget, perform a campaign analysis on what keywords you should be targeting for your campaigns/ad groups.
-You’d be surprised just how fast that thousand Rands go.
+You’d be surprised just how fast that thousand dollars go.
 Think smarter, not spendier; you’ll end up being the business that beats out your competitors because you’re thinking about your audience’s needs and problems more.
 Then, you’ll need to start focusing on which ad format you’re going to provide your audience (call-only, text, responsive, image, video, etc.).

 After you get your budget, keywords, and ad format figured out, that’s when your ads will start reaching your target audience.

 Google relies on ads for revenue and providing the best searches for users on all platforms.
 When Google Ads got a rebranding, some massive changes came to 2018.
 Google Ads has adapted with Google Maps.
 Yep!
 Google decided that it was time for their beloved maps tool to include advertisements.
 This includes their app, desktop version, and mobile version of Google Maps.

 Google had first introduced experimenting with this idea a couple of years ago, but it’s now become an official part of Google Ads.
 As users are searching for local locations, they’ll get ads showing promotions, sales, deals, and more and some with the business’s logo included, letting users quickly scan through the ad and remember where the ad came from.

 With this update, when using Google products, there’s no way to not reach your audience.
 This is going to be a massive trend for local PPC marketing; you should start considering how you can target your audience using Google Maps.